Next.js logo

 Highlighted Posts

-This thread shows a split in opinion, with some users praising the biryani and crab dish, while others found the food too salty, greasy, and overhyped.
+This post and its comments show a divide in opinion, with some users praising the biryani and finding it flavorful, while others found it too salty and greasy, suggesting the restaurant might be overhyped.

 Recent Mentions